 In today’s fast-changing world driven by the exponential curve of technological innovation, formal education is no longer enough to adapt and thrive.
-We must also educate ourselves by continually upgrading our knowledge and skills so that we can become early adopters of valuable new ideas and technologies.
+We must also educate ourselves by embracing lifelong learning so we can continually upgrade our knowledge and skills.

-The 21st century knowledge-based economy rewards the curious lifelong learners who challenge the status quo in inventive ways while automating the routine and formulaic with robots and software algorithms.
-As a result, what matters most today are uniquely human capabilities that can’t be easily automated such as creativity, storytelling, passion, curiosity and social intelligence.
+The knowledge-based economy rewards the curious lifelong learners who challenge the status quo in inventive ways while it automates the routine and formulaic with robots, artificial intelligence, and software algorithms.
+As a result, what matters most today are uniquely human capabilities that can’t be easily automated such as creativity, storytelling, passion, curiosity, empathy, and social intelligence.

 As Steve Jobs once observed, creativity is just connecting things.
-The more you learn, explore and challenge yourself, the more creative you will become.
-By focusing on what inspires and motivates you, you can master the art of lifelong learning and turn the obstacles life throws at you into opportunities.
+The more you learn and challenge yourself, the more creative you will become.
+By focusing on what inspires and motivates you, you can master the art of lifelong learning.

-Here are my recommendations for mastering the process of lifelong learning:
+Here are my recommendations for mastering the process of lifelong learning and making the joy of self-directed learning a daily habit:

-1. Set aside at least 30 minutes a day for quiet reading time.
+1. Set aside at least 30 minutes a day for reading a book.

 2. Spend your commuting time listening to audiobooks and podcasts.

-3. Schedule a block of 3 hours each week to take online courses.
+3. Schedule a block of 3 hours each week to take an online course.

 4. Stop watching TV and watch documentaries instead.